 5 The next stage is indeed "a period of unsettling."
 Now must the teacher of God understand that he did not really know what was valuable and what was valueless.
 All that he really learned so far was that he did not want the valueless, and that he did want the valuable.
 Yet his own sorting out was meaningless in teaching him the difference.
 The idea of sacrifice, so central to his own thought system, had made it impossible for him to judge.
 He thought he learned willingness, but now he sees that he does not know what the willingness is for.
 And now he must attain a state that may remain impossible to reach for a long, long time.
 He must learn to lay all judgment aside, and ask only what he really wants in every circumstance.
 Were not each step in this direction so heavily reinforced, it would be hard indeed!

 6 And finally, there is "a period of achievement."
 It is here that learning is consolidated.
 Now what was seen as merely shadows before become solid gains, to be counted on in all "emergencies" as well as tranquil times.
-Indeed, the tranquillity is their result; the outcome of honest learning, consistency of thought and full transfer.
+Indeed, the tranquility is their result; the outcome of honest learning, consistency of thought and full transfer.
 This is the stage of real peace, for here is Heaven's state fully reflected.
 From here, the way to Heaven is open and easy.
 In fact, it is here.
 Who would "go" anywhere, if peace of mind is already complete?
-And who would seek to change tranquillity for something more desirable?
+And who would seek to change tranquility for something more desirable?
 What could be more desirable than this?

 1 All other traits of God's teachers rest on trust.
 Once that has been achieved, the others cannot fail to follow.
 Only the trusting can afford honesty, for only they can see its value.
 Honesty does not apply only to what you say.
 The term actually means consistency.
 There is nothing you say that contradicts what you think or do; no thought opposes any other thought; no act belies your word; and no word lacks agreement with another.
 Such are the truly honest.
 At no level are they in conflict with themselves.
 Therefore it is impossible for them to be in conflict with anyone or anything.